 Finishing a no stretch crochet bag strap

 Repeat row 1 & 2 to desired length.
 Slip stitch into other end of bag to secure.
-It will look like this.
 It has a beautiful woven look but it has been done entirely with your crochet hook.